Critical Illness Insurance

 Some plans offer counselling and other services from professionals during your recovery.

-How does it work?
+How does critical illness insurance work?

-Why do you need critical illness insurance?
+Why should you have critical illness insurance?

 The chances of a critical illness occurring are greater than all other causes combined (i.e. dying before a certain age, or developing a long-term disability).
 Being diagnosed with a critical illness can be financially draining, and may hinder your long term financial security.